ericli0208/emergency_calls_analysis/README.md

 # Emergency - 911 Calls Analysis

 For this capstone project we will be analyzing some 911 call data from [Kaggle](https://www.kaggle.com/mchirico/montcoalert).
-This will be a guided exercise in Python to retrieve the data, clean the data, and then create charts and visualizations using multiple Python packages based on the data.
+This will be a guided exercise in Python to retrieve and clean the data, and then create charts and visualizations using multiple Python packages including Numpy, Pandas, MatPlotLib, and Seaborn.

 ## Data
 The csv file contains the following fields and attributes: